 Settlement approaches perform differently.
 They value pension obligations in a manner that is consistent with the pricing of capital market instruments that share the same interest rate sensitivity as the lump sum.
 This allows for hedging in the asset portfolio so that benefit payments can, in theory, be matched more precisely.
-The interest-sensitive lump sum can be immunized by a portfolio of zero-coupon bonds that match the underlying annuity cash flows.
+A portfolio of zero-coupon bonds that match the underlying annuity cash flows can immunize against the interest rate risk associated with an interest-sensitive lump sum.
 The resulting portfolio is identical to that used in the first example (where the benefit is payable as an annuity) because the lump sum has been defined to be equal to the present value of the annuity based on the yield curve in effect on the payment date.
 Later in this practice note, modifications that might be applied when the lump sum conversion rates are related to, but not equal to, the liability discount curve will be discussed.